osi-oswald/react-unify/README.md

   </div>
 ))
 class Counter extends React.Component {
-  @prop amount = 1; // get this.props.amount, set its default value
+  @prop amount = 1; // access this.props.amount, define its default value
   @state count = 0; // access this.state.count in a synchronous manner

   increment() {
+    this.count += this.amount;
+    // this.count is updated synchronously
-    // calls setState() internally, therefore triggering a rerender this.count += this.amount;
+    // calls setState() internally, therefore triggering a rerender
-    // this.state.count might still be 0 by the async nature of setState() }
+    // this.state.count might still be unchanged by the async nature of setState() }
 }
 ```